The User Illusion and the Interface Called Consciousness

 That applies first to consciousness itself.
 People should not humiliate their own awareness for being selective; selection is what lets action happen.
 But they should be cautious about systems that exploit the selectivity while pretending merely to assist it.
 Every fluent interface is also a theory of what the user needs to notice.

 For AI systems, the test is whether the interface expands reflective capacity or quietly replaces it.
 Does it make hidden context visible enough to inspect?
 Does it preserve uncertainty?
 Does it show sources?
 Does it encourage outside verification?
-Does it let the user slow down, revise the frame, and recover from a bad suggestion?
+Does it let the user slow down, revise the frame, recover from a bad suggestion, and find a human appeal path when stakes rise?
 Or does it produce a smooth surface where the easiest path feels like the user's own unmediated thought?

 Norretranders' book is useful because it makes the human side of recursive reality concrete.
 The self already lives through a constructed interface.
 AI adds another one on top: a responsive, persuasive, memory-bearing surface that can help users think, but can also teach them what their own thinking seems to be.
 The central question is not whether the interface is real.
 It is whether people can still see enough of the machinery to remain answerable for the reality they build with it.